 INTRODUCTION

-Tomato (Solanum lycopersicum L.) is one of the most popular vegetable crops grown in the world, next to potato.
+Tomato (Solanum lycopersicum L.) is one of the vast vegetable crops grown in the world, next to potato.
 It is a versatile ingredient commonly enjoyed as a fresh vegetable.
-It can be processed and canned in various forms, including paste, juice, sauce and powder, or preserved whole (Barone and Frusciante, 2007).
+It can be processed and canned in various forms, including paste, juice, sauce and powder, or preserved as a whole (Barone and Frusciante, 2007).
 The ripe fruits are good source of vitamin A, B and C which add wide varieties of colour and flavour to the food.
 Recently, it has more active ingredients to recover the natural matrix for pharmaceutical and nutraceutical applications (Madia et al., 2021).
 In India, the maximum annual production and productivity of 2,12,38,000 and 24.33 metric tonnes (Ministry of Agriculture & Farmers Welfare, Govt. of India, 2023).
-India ranks as the fourth country in the world in tomato production after China, United States and Turkey.
+India ranked as the fourth country in the world in tomato production after China, United States and Turkey.
 Tomato is one of the most widely cultivated fruit crops, with a world annual production of over 187 million metric tons in 2021 (Matei et al., 2021).

 Tomato crops opposed significant challenges from both abiotic stresses, such as extreme temperatures, salinity, drought, moisture fluctuations, and environmental pollution, and biotic stresses, including various pests and diseases from seedling emergence to harvest.
 Numerous diseases impact tomatoes, particularly those caused by fungi, bacteria, viruses, and nematodes (Mark and Brooke, 2006; Abada et al., 2008).
 Among these, fungal diseases like Alternaria blight (Alternaria sp.), late blight (Phytophthora infestans), Septoria leaf blight (Septoria lycopersici), powdery mildew (Oidiopsis taurica), Fusarium wilt (Fusarium oxysporum f. sp. lycopersici), collar rot (Sclerotium rolfsii) and damping-off (Pythium sp.) pose significant threats to production and lead to considerable economic losses.
 In Algeria, Alternaria blight caused by Alternaria alternata results in disease intensities of 46% to 90%, severely affecting fruit yield (Bessadat et al., 2014).